The frame number is stamped on the left side of steering head tube

 The original sticker will never come completely off unless intentionally removed.

 Reproduction stickers are available from various online sellers but they are easy to distinguish from the real thing.
-Very good authentic looking frame stampings are out & High quality repro stickers.

 When it comes to buying a fully restored motorcycle beware of powder coated frames!

-Its a great way to pass off a replacement frame as an original numbers matching bike.
+It's a great way to pass off a replacement frame as an original numbers matching bike.

-They were not originally powder coated, so why do it now.
+Frames were not originally powder coated, so why do it now.

 If you want a correct original restoration which should be the goal for restorers, PAINT IT!